 When designing a permaculture property, the topography of the land is one of the first things you want to know.
 Depending on where you live you might have great resources available to find that.
-For us, it was a DIY contour map project.
-Here we share what we did and why.
+However, if those resources are not available, a DIY contour map might be an option.
+Here we share our experience, what we did and why.

 Note, we are talking about a 2-acre property.
 If you have much bigger land, a DIY contour map is likely not an option.
 However, it could still be useful information to start with the home site of that property, and we share a link to a great program to help you out further.